NAME: Michelle Garcia Holmes

-New Mexico, must become more business friendly.
-Delay employer payroll taxes; offer tax breaks on exports; ease regulation; establish more and promote small business loans, tackle crime, reform our education system.
+New Mexico must become more business friendly.
+Get rid of GRT, offer tax breaks on exports; ease regulation; establish and promote more small business loans, tackle crime, reform our education system.
 Businesses do not want to establish in a state with cumbersome processes, high crime and a failing education system.

 8. What actions do you think Congress should take to address inflation?

-Stop the out-of-control spending in Washington.
-I support a smaller federal government, lower taxes and a balanced budget.
-Create more opportunity for wealth and good paying jobs by supporting and bringing businesses back to America.
+Open the supply chain.
+Stop unbudgeted out-of-control spending in Washington.
+I support a smaller government, lower taxes and a balanced budget.
+Create more opportunity for New Mexicans for wealth and good paying jobs by bringing businesses back to America.
 Eliminate and reform regulations that make it difficult to do business.
-Open the supply chain.

 10. What should be done at the federal level to address the crisis of opioid addiction?
 Any other drugs?

-Enhancing access to effective treatment, recovery services, and use of overdose-reversing drugs.
+Secure the border.
 Circumvent manufacturing of fentanyl, heroin and methamphetamine in China and Mexico.
-Strengthening our understanding of the epidemic through data.
-Fund our U.S. Attorney’s Office, Homeland Security, DEA and FBI, to work collaboratively with local law enforcement agencies.
+Utilize data to enhance access to treatment, recovery, and use of overdose-reversing drugs.
+Strengthen prosecution and investigation by U.S. Attorney’s Office, Homeland Security, DEA and FBI, with efforts to work collaboratively with local law enforcement agencies.

-My experience.
-Our campaign uses the slogan “proven-experienced-effective” because I have a record of getting the job done.
-Experience matters, I worked eight legislative sessions, started the first state-wide Government Corruption Division, toughened up our child abuse laws and worked with our community to pass New Mexico’s first human-trafficking bill.
+I care about families.
+I am proven experienced and effective.
+I have a record of getting the job done.
+Experience matters: I worked eight legislative sessions, started the first state-wide Government Corruption Investigative Division, toughened up child abuse laws and worked with our community to pass New Mexico’s first human-trafficking law.

 1. Have you or your business, if you are a business owner, ever been the subject of any state or federal tax liens?